athomasq/athomasq.github.io/startups.md

 - Before you measure anything, you need a framework to give context to your measurements.
 I like the pirate metrics (AARRR) framework covered by Andreas Klinger in this [deck](https://www.slideshare.net/andreasklinger/startup-metrics-a-love-story); it applies to virtually any customer acquisition/conversion/retention process.

-- The two definitive resources for measuring SaaS performance come from [Dave Skok](https://www.forentrepreneurs.com/saas-metrics-2/) at Matrix and [Jonathan Hsu](https://tribecap.co/a-quantitative-approach-to-product-market-fit/) at Tribe, the latter building on prior work at [Social Capital](https://medium.com/swlh/diligence-at-social-capital-part-1-accounting-for-user-growth-4a8a449fddfc).
-Angela Tran from Version One has a [corresponding resource](https://versionone.vc/marketplace-kpi/) for Marketplaces.
+- David Skok wrote the [definitive guide](https://www.forentrepreneurs.com/saas-metrics-2/) to SaaS metrics.
+Jonathan Hsu covers the next evolution of this, focusing on [growth accounting](https://medium.com/swlh/diligence-at-social-capital-part-1-accounting-for-user-growth-4a8a449fddfc).
+Angela Tran does the same for [marketplace KPIs](https://versionone.vc/marketplace-kpi/).

-- The point of measuring inputs or outputs is of course to improve them.
+- The point of measurement is of course to improve outcomes.
 Andy Johns shows how to do this [systematically](https://firstround.com/review/indispensable-growth-frameworks-from-my-years-at-facebook-twitter-and-wealthfront/).

+- For operational benchmarking, I find Insight Partners' periodic tables incredibly useful.
+They currently have three: [SaaS sales metrics](https://www.insightpartners.com/blog/insights-periodic-table-of-saas-sales-metrics/), [B2B digital marketing metrics](https://www.insightpartners.com/blog/insights-periodic-table-of-b2b-digital-marketing-metrics/), and [startup operating metrics](https://www.insightpartners.com/blog/insights-periodic-table-of-saas-financial-operating-metrics/).

 - Real life is more complicated than simple models suggest.
 For example, if you push one metric up, it often pulls another one down.
 Don't blindly optimize; be thoughtful in how you use metrics and analytics, [advises Bill Gurley](http://abovethecrowd.com/2012/09/04/the-dangerous-seduction-of-the-lifetime-value-ltv-formula/).

 - A question that's always asked is, how good are my metrics?
 Is my growth strong enough?
 Some high-level attempts at an answer include: the [T2D3 Rule](https://www.battery.com/powered/helping-entrepreneurs-triple-triple-double-double-double-to-a-billion-dollar-company/), the [Quick > 4](https://www.slideshare.net/03133938319/saastr) [Rule](https://www.slideshare.net/03133938319/numbers-that-actually-matter-finding-your-north-star), the [Mendoza Line](https://www.scalevp.com/blog/understanding-the-mendoza-line-for-saas-growth), and the [Rule of 40](https://feld.com/archives/2015/02/rule-40-healthy-saas-company.html).

-- For operational benchmarking, I find Insight Partners' periodic tables incredibly useful.
-They currently have three: [SaaS sales metrics](https://www.insightpartners.com/blog/insights-periodic-table-of-saas-sales-metrics/), [B2B digital marketing metrics](https://www.insightpartners.com/blog/insights-periodic-table-of-b2b-digital-marketing-metrics/), and [startup operating metrics](https://www.insightpartners.com/blog/insights-periodic-table-of-saas-financial-operating-metrics/).

 - Finally, metrics matter for fund-raising.
 A16z defines some of the most commonly used (and asked for) [startup](https://a16z.com/2015/08/21/16-metrics/) [metrics](https://a16z.com/2015/09/23/16-more-metrics/).
-Andrew Chen has a good post on [what VCs look for](https://andrewchen.co/investor-metrics-deck/).
-Gigi Levy-Weiss has another on [the same topic](https://www.nfx.com/post/how-vcs-see-your-kpis).
+Gigi Levy-Weiss explains how VCs use these metrics to construct their [investment narrative](https://www.nfx.com/post/how-vcs-see-your-kpis).

 [Back to Top ↩](/startups#Resources-for-Startup-Founders)